prcela/ns-extensions/README.md

 # ns-extensions
-Helper methods that extends interface of NSObject classes.
+Helper methods that extends interface of iOS foundation classes like are NSArray, NSDictionary, NSDate, NSNotificationCenter, UIColor, UIImage and similar.

 ## Installation